v-str/om_engine/documentation/scaling.md

 <font color='red'>Scaler</font>
 -------------------------------------

-The Scaler combines two simple conception - stretching and shifting of widget.
+The Scaler combines two simple conceptions - stretching and shifting of widget.
 Lets look how to use it.

 Let's suppose that we want to stretch some label when parent widget is resizing.
 We need a label instance, scaler instance and parent class.